broadinstitute/cromwell/docs/developers/Centaur.md

     2. sum-back: runs summarizer
     3. front-back: exposes HTTP
 - Horicromtal Engine Upgrade: Combination of Horicromtal and Engine Upgrade
-- PAPI Upgrade: Tests run with an older version of Papi and upon restart use a newer version of Papi
-- PAPI Upgrade New Workflows: Test definition [does not run any tests](https://travis-ci.org/broadinstitute/cromwell/jobs/475378412)
 - WDL Upgrade: Upgrades WDL from draft-2 to 1.0 before testing
 - (other): Runs `*.test` files listing the configured backend names